 United Kingdom (Bristol)

-Since 2016, the Green & Black Ambassadors have been encouraging Bristol, the largest city in the south west of England, towards a more diverse sustainability community – by addressing the exclusion of black and minority ethnic communities in environmental efforts.
+Since 2016, the Green & Black Ambassadors (as they were then called) encouraged Bristol, the largest city in the south west of England, towards a more diverse sustainability community – by addressing the exclusion of black and minority ethnic communities in environmental efforts.
 The pair work to raise awareness about the benefits of visiting local natural spaces and research why there is a disconnect with green issues.

 “Quite often working class people, immigrants, refugees, black and brown people have not necessarily been tapped into by the environmental movement,” Zakiya explains.
 “The way we speak about nature and people of colour is totally wrong.
 It’s not that black and brown people don’t connect with nature, we just might do so in a way which is not necessarily recognised by the mainstream.”